mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    class ClientEncryption {
       ClientEncryption(opts: ClientEncryptionOpts);

+      // The "Create Encrypted Collection" helper is a convenience function wrapping CreateCollection.
+It will
+      // create a collection with encrypted fields, automatically allocating and assigning new data encryption
+      // keys.
+Refer to "Create Encrypted Collection Helper" createEncryptedCollection(collName: string, collOpts, kmsProvider: KMSProviderName, dkOpts: DataKeyOpts);

       // Creates a new key document and inserts into the key vault collection.
       // Returns the _id of the created document as a UUID (BSON binary subtype 0x04).